Flone-dnb/nameless-engine/README.md

 # Code style

-Mostly engine's code style is controlled though `clang-format` and `clang-tidy`, configuration for both of these is located in the root of this repository, make sure you have those enabled.
+Mostly engine's code style is controlled though `clang-format` and `clang-tidy`, configuration for both of these is located in the root directory of this repository.
 Nevertheless, there are few things that those two can't control, which are:

 - for `bool` variables the prefix is `b`, example: `bIsEnabled`,
 - for integer variables (`int`, `size_t`, etc.) the prefix is `i`, example: `iSwapChainBufferCount`,